-- 1.1 The Welsh Government published the Continuing NHS Healthcare the National Framework for Implementation in Wales in 2014).
-It sets out the Welsh Government's policy for eligibility for Continuing NHS Healthcare (CHC), and the responsibilities of NHS organisations and LA's under the Framework and related matters. - 1.2 The effective date for implementation of this revised Framework is [] and it will replace the current publication. - 1.3 This Framework sets out a process for the NHS, working together with LAs and other partners, to assess health needs, decide on eligibility for CHC and provide appropriate care.
-It is accompanied by the Complex Care Information & Support site www.cciss.org.uk and will be supported by a training programme. - 1.4 The Framework provides a consistent foundation for assessing, commissioning and providing CHC for adults across Wales.
-This is to ensure that there is a consistent, equitable and appropriate application of the process for determining eligibility. - 1.5 The assessment and provision of care for children and young people is addressed in the Welsh Government's Children and Young People's Continuing Care Guidance.
+- 1.6 The Welsh Government published Continuing NHS Healthcare the National Framework for Implementation in Wales, in 2014.
+It set out the Welsh Government's policy for eligibility for CHC and the responsibilities of NHS organisations and LAs under the Framework and related matters. - 1.7 The 2021 Framework was published in July 2021 and implemented on 1 April 2022.
+The 2021 Framework replaces the 2014 publication. - 1.8 This Framework sets out a process for the NHS, working together with LAs and other partners, to assess health needs, decide on eligibility for CHC and provide appropriate care.
+LHBs and LAs are required to fully implement the requirements of the National Framework.
+All LHBs and LAs will be required to participate in joint training, thus ensuring a joint and consistent approach across Wales. - 1.9 The Framework provides a consistent foundation for assessing, commissioning and providing CHC for adults, over the age of 18, across Wales.
+This is to ensure that there is a consistent, equitable and appropriate application of the process for determining eligibility. - 1.10 A summary of the main changes between the 2014 and 2021 Framework is set out in the table below.